Brewers vs. Marlins Player Props Betting Odds

-Bookmakers have listed player props for Christian Yelich and others when the Milwaukee Brewers host the Miami Marlins at American Family Field on Monday at 7:40 PM ET.
+Player prop bet odds for Christian Yelich and others are listed when the Milwaukee Brewers host the Miami Marlins at American Family Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with BetMGM!